 - Focus more on “being” than on “doing.”
 (Your purpose clarifies who God has shaped you to be.
 Understanding who God made you to be will prepare you to discover and pursue God’s vision for your life.)

 - Use language that grips and energizes you.

 - “I live to bring glory to my Lord and Savior Jesus Christ through consistent worship, by my praise and in my life; to cultivate a life of intimacy with God; and to equip women and men for ministry through the power of the Holy Spirit.”

 - “The purpose of my life is to know God and hear his voice so I can live a life of servanthood and obedience; then I will be a God-defined person and a non-anxious presence in every situation.”

 - “I exist to live in authentic intimacy with Jesus and let him shape my life in such a way that believers are encouraged and unbelievers are motivated to join me in the journey of discipleship.”

-This article was adapted from Purposeful Living, a structured and biblically grounded process for finding and fulfilling God’s call for your life.
+This article was adapted from Purposeful Living, a structured and biblically grounded process designed to help you find your calling from God.